Other PublicationsForthcoming single-author book Women and Musical Salons in the Enlightenment

 Lynette Bowring and Rebecca Cypess, “Orality and Literacy in the Worlds of Salamone Rossi,” in Music and Jewish Culture in Early Modern Italy

 , ed.
-Lynette Bowring, Rebecca Cypess, and Liza Malamut (proposal under review).
-Reviews
+Lynette Bowring, Rebecca Cypess, and Liza Malamut.
+Under review at Indiana University Press.

 Rebecca Cypess, Review of Sarah M. Ross, A Season of Singing: Creating Feminist Jewish Music in the United States